Makepad Project Packaging Guide

 9out_dir = "./dist"

-10# ... other packaging options, see the documentation for cargo-packager for more details.
+10# ... other packaging options, see the cargo-packager docs for more details.

 11